dimphoton/McDonaldsFix/README.md

 ## Compatible Versions

 McDonaldsFix is currently compatible with at least versions 7.x.x and 8.x.x of the McDonalds US app.
+It might work with older versions provided they use the same API.

+## Configuration

+The iOS and app versions that are being spoofed to can be changed.
+The tweak can also be toggled on or off.
+These changes can be made in a preference pane in Settings.

 ## Download